-- The instructor may excuse absences for valid reasons, but missed work must be made up within the semester/term of enrollment. - Work missed through unexcused absences must also be made up within the semester/term of enrollment, but unexcused absences may carry further penalties. - In the event of two consecutive weeks of unexcused absences in a semester/term of enrollment, the student will be administratively withdrawn, resulting in a grade of "F". - 4.
-A "Contract for Incomplete" will not be issued to a student who has unexcused or excessive absences recorded for a course. - 5.
+- The instructor may excuse absences for valid reasons, but missed work must be made up within the semester/term of enrollment. - Work missed through unexcused absences must also be made up within the semester/term of enrollment, but unexcused absences may carry further penalties. - 3.
+A "Contract for Incomplete" will not be issued to a student who has unexcused or excessive absences recorded for a course. - 4.
 Students receiving Military Tuition Assistance or Veterans Administration educational benefits must not exceed three unexcused absences in the semester/term of enrollment.
-Excessive absences will be reported to the appropriate agency and may result in a monetary penalty to the student. - 6.
+Excessive absences will be reported to the appropriate agency and may result in a monetary penalty to the student. - 5.
 Report of a "F" grade (attendance or academic) resulting from excessive absence for those students who are receiving financial assistance from agencies not mentioned in item 5 above will be reported to the appropriate agency.

-NOTE: An attendance report of "P" (present) will be recorded for students who have logged in to the Online classroom at least once during each week of the term.
+An attendance report of "P" (present) will be recorded for students who have logged in to the Online classroom at least once during each week of the term.
 Recording of attendance is not equivalent to participation.
 Participation grades will be assigned by each instructor according to the criteria in the Grading Policy section of the syllabus.